ed-kung/CSUN-Econ-433/labs/lab07/README.md

 $$\ln Y_i = \beta_0 + \beta_1 FEMALE_i + \epsilon_i$$

+Note that because you are using weighted survey data, it was important to specify the weights in the regression command, `felm`.

 With the data, you estimated a value of $10.93$ for $\beta_0$ and $-0.334$ for $\beta_1$.
 The model suggests that log wage income for females is $0.334$ less than log wage income for men.
 Since log-differences are approximately equal to percentage differences, this suggests that women make 33% less than men do.

 ### Controlling for hours worked